osamaqarem/photonic2/docs/terraform.md

 ## Notes

-The Lambda name and user ARN are considered in the CFN template.
-If the patterns change, the template will need a manual patch.
+Several parameters are hardocded in the CFN template such as the user ARN and AWS Lambda name.
+Could be automated with Terraform outputs and a GitHub action.